Parity-dependent State Engineering and Tomography in the ultrastrong coupling regime: Real-time dynamics and spectroscopic protocol

-We stress that counter-rotating terms $ g_a \left( \sigma^a_+ a^\dagger + \sigma^a_- a \right)$ of the ancilla-cavity coupling play an important role in the total system dynamics.
+We stress that counter-rotating terms $ g_a \left( \sigma^a_+ a^\dagger + \sigma^a_- a \right)$ of the ancilla-cavity coupling, see Eq.\eqref{Hfull}, play an important role in the total system dynamics.
 Those terms contribute to Eq.~{\eqref{Hint} with the coefficients $k_{\alpha\beta}$ and $k^*_{\beta\alpha}$, given that we fixed $\omega_\alpha> \omega_\beta $.
-Their effect is highlighted in Fig.~\ref{spectroscopy}(c) by reproducing the same dynamics in the case in which such contributions are artificially removed (black dashed line).
-The activation of counter-rotating terms of the ancilla-cavity interaction does not depend on the ratio $g_a/\omega$, and it is due to the particular structure of the USC system eigenstates~\cite{Supplemental}.
-Indeed, such terms play a role into the system dynamics when the coefficient $k_{ij}$ is non-vanishing for $\omega_i>\omega_j$.
+Their effect is highlighted in Fig.~\ref{spectroscopy}(c) by reproducing the same dynamics in the case in which such contributions are artificially neglected (black dashed line).
+Notice that, if the system qubit were removed, or if it were interacting in the SC regime, the effect of counter-rotating terms of the ancilla-cavity interaction would be negligible for such small values of the ratio $g_a/\omega$.
+In fact, the presence of a qubit in the USC regime modifies the mode structure of the cavity field in such a way that the coefficients $k_{ij}$ can be non-vanishing also for $\omega_i>\omega_j$ (see Supplementary information).
 In simple words, this condition implies that removing a photon results in an increase of the system energy, in striking contrast with Jaynes-Cummings-like energy spectrum.
 Indeed, the counterintuitive breaking of the RWA, explained here for an ancilla interacting with a ultrastrongly coupled system, unveils a general feature of the USC regime.